StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/Backend.OpenGL_GLX/Display.md

 ---
 layout: default
 title: Backend.OpenGL_GLX.Display
 description: This is the Display* from X used to create the GLX context.
+(No longer supported, always returns IntPtr.Zero)
 ---
 # [Backend.OpenGL_GLX]({{site.url}}/preview/Pages/StereoKit/Backend.OpenGL_GLX.html).Display